kennysmithed/oels2020/oels_practical_wk8.md

 I cobbled together some audio recording code for the online experiments in Loy & Smith (2020); Annie Holz then jsPsych-ified it ([she has her own audio recording demo](https://experiments.ppls.ed.ac.uk/)), and I tweaked that code for this demo experiment.

 For this demo experiment we are using audio stims produced by my RA Clem Ashton, who was the native English-speaking confederate in some experiments we ran (not actually those reported in the current draft of Loy & Smith, 2020, but some follow-ups).
+The images (which I love) were drawn by Jia Loy and are the ones we used in the experiments described in the paper.

 ## A confederate priming experiment